Support our work

 About the Gazzola Group

-When we see a little girl falling from her bike, why do most of us instinctively run to help and comfort her?
+When a little girl falls of her bike, why do most of us go over and help her?
+Or why do we sometimes choose not to?

 Related news